project-copacetic/copacetic/docs/github-action.md

 ## Overview

 The [Copa Github Action](https://github.com/project-copacetic/copa-action) allows you patch vulnerable containers in your workflows using Copa.
-See Copa Action docs for example usage.
+See Copa Action docs for example workflow.

 ## Inputs